muyun/nlp/README.md

   * learning

 ##### About Flask and Python
-  * Use virtual Environments to separate the development from the maintance
+  * Use virtual Environments

-  * Structure
+  * Structure the project
     - module

 #### reference